OpenNebula/docs/source/administration/storage/sm.rst

 - **qcow2**, a driver specialized to handle qemu-qcow format and take advantage of its snapshoting capabilities
 - **ceph**, a driver that delegates to libvirt/KVM the management of Ceph RBDs.
 - **lvm**, images are stored as LVs in a cLVM volume.
-- **fs_lvm**, images are in a file system and are dumped to a new LV in a cLVM volume.
+- **fs_lvm**, images are in a file system and are dumped to a new LV in a LVM volume.
 - **dev**, attaches existing block devices directly to the VMs

 Planning your Storage